gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 5. Java plugin
 6. Behind the scenes
 7. Summary
-8. Questions

 ---

 # Gradle overview
-Gradle is an open source build automation system.
-Gradle can automate the building, testing, publishing, deployment and more of software packages or other types of projects such as generated static websites, generated documentation or indeed anything else.
+Gradle is an open source build automation system which can automate the building, testing, publishing, deployment and more of software packages or other types of projects such as generated static websites, generated documentation or anything else.

 #### Features
-* Combines the power and flexibility of *Ant* with
+* Combines the power and flexibility of Ant with
-* The dependency management and conventions of *Maven*
+* The dependency management and conventions of Maven
 * Instead of XML, it had its own clear and compact DSL, based on Groovy

 ### Do I need to know Groovy?